Tomáš Kubica

 • Tool call results replayed as input in the next step

-• Model output (output tokens are the most expensive)
+• Model output including reasoning/thinking tokens (output tokens are the most expensive)

 • Retries, subagents, loops in agent mode